 One of the best ways to keep your content marketing goals realistic is to make them SMART, aka Specific, Measurable, Achievable, Relevant, and Time-bound.
 For example, it’s hard to measure objectives like “publish more relevant content”.
 But when you go for specificity, like “Increase blog traffic by 2% until October by posting at least biweekly”, things snap into focus.

 And when it comes to tracking goals, don’t just do it retroactively!
 Tracking as you go helps you adjust strategies while they’re still unfurling.
 For the example above, one metric you’ll probably want to track is website views.
-Chosen metrics depend on what KPIs you set – more on these later.
+Chosen metrics depend on what content marketing KPIs you set – more on these later.

 2. Nail your message and build a unified brand voice